bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 From this we get our first new defination of the mean: the mean is the number around which the deviations are perfectly symetrical and cancel each other out when summed.

-This is conveyed in the mean formula as well:
+This is conveyed in the mean formula as well: (we will be seeing this formulae from many different angles in this blog)

 $$\frac{\sum x_i}{N}=\mu$$